 Three Stages of the Walk

-Releasing – As you walk to center, a time of shedding, letting go, surrendering and opening.
+Releasing – As you walk to the center, a time of shedding, letting go, surrendering and opening.

 The Labyrinth Ministry maintains the labyrinth to provide a variety of opportunities for Society members of all ages, as well as community individuals and groups, to use the labyrinth.
 Guided labyrinth walks, talks/presentations, workshops, information dissemination and spiritual and healing circles.